yiisoft/validator/docs/guide/customizing-error-messages.md

 ## Translating error messages

 The translation of error messages is implemented with the help of [Yii Translator] package, using messages in English language as a source.
-The other language that is fully supported currently is Russian, but there will be more in the future.
 The translations are stored in a regular PHP file in associative array form, where keys are original messages and values are translations.

 To use the translations, it's required to install an additional package for support of reading them from PHP files: